Skip to content

 • Put brine ingredients into a Dutch oven and heat to boiling.
 Turn the burner off.

 • Now begin filling your jars.
 Place a small amount of dill in the bottom of a jar, along with a bit of minced garlic.
-Cut your cucumbers into slices and tightly pack the slices in the jar.
-I did some jars with spears and some with rounds.
+Cut your cucumbers into slices and TIGHTLY pack the slices in the jar.
+I usually make some jars with spears and some with rounds.

 Blue Ribbon Dill Pickles